dnlkrgr/hsreduce-test-cases/README.md

 # hsreduce-test-cases

-This is a repo containing test cases for evaluating a reduction tool for Haskell programs (https://github.com/dnlkrgr/hsreduce).
+This is a repo containing test cases for evaluating a yet unreleased reduction tool for Haskell programs (https://github.com/dnlkrgr/hsreduce).

 Each folder has the same structure:
 * a haskell file we want to reduce